Le Grand Kallé et l'African Jazz

 Le Grand Kallé et l'African Jazz, often simply referred to as African Jazz, was one of the most influential Congolese rumba bands of the twentieth century.
 Founded in 1953 in Léopoldville (now Kinshasa) by Joseph Athanase Tshamala Kabasele, widely known as Le Grand Kallé, the band played a pivotal part in shaping modern Congolese popular music during the late colonial era and the early years following independence.
 The band's style fused Central African traditional instruments, including the Tetela tam-tam, the ngongi drum, and the lokole, with Western guitars, brass, and percussion, creating a cosmopolitan form of Congolese rumba that came to epitomize urban life in the 1950s and 1960s.
 The term jazz in their name, chosen not for its American musical meaning but for its association with elegance and modernity in the Belgian Congo, went on to influence the nomenclature of several African bands, including OK Jazz, Negro-Jazz, Circul Jazz, and, across the continent, bands such as Bembeya Jazz, Chari Jazz, and Mystère Jazz de Tombouctou.

 With Kabasele as the band's frontman, African Jazz became a leading presence within Léopoldville's competitive recording industry, first through their association with Opika and later with Éditions Esengo.
 They achieved early commercial success with hits "Parafifi", "Nzela mosika", and "African Jazz", which also showcased the growing talent of guitarist Nico Kasanda.
-Over time, the band's core membership expanded to include major figures like Charles "Déchaud" Mwamba, Vicky Longomba, Roger Izeidi, Lucie Eyenga, Isaac Musekiwa, Tino Baroza, Albert Tawumani, André Menga, Wedi Dominique Kuntima "Willy Mbembe", Antoine Kaya "Depuissant", Tabu Ley Rochereau, and Belgian jazz musician Fud Candrix.
-They reached international prominence during the Belgo-Congolese Round Table Conference in Brussels in 1960, where Kabasele was commissioned to form a special delegation orchestra.
+Over time, the band's core membership expanded to include Charles "Déchaud" Mwamba, Vicky Longomba, Roger Izeidi, Lucie Eyenga, Isaac Musekiwa, Tino Baroza, Albert Tawumani, André Menga, Willy Mbembe, Antoine Kaya "Depuissant", Tabu Ley Rochereau, and Belgian jazz musician Fud Candrix.
+They reached international fame during the Belgo-Congolese Round Table Conference in Brussels in 1960, where Kabasele was commissioned to form a special delegation orchestra.
 Their performance of "Indépendance Cha Cha", recorded in Brussels soon afterward, became a pan-African independence anthem.
 The band continued touring across Belgium, the Netherlands, and France between 1960 and 1961, drawing significant attention from European press outlets and Congolese diaspora audiences.

 African Jazz experienced several defections beginning in 1963, culminating in the departure of major figures like Tabu Ley Rochereau and Nico Kasanda to form African Fiesta, which led to the dissolution of the original lineup.
 Kabasele mounted a brief revival of the band under the banner African Jazz — Nouvelle Formule between 1966 and 1968, drawing new members largely from Vox Africa, and later collaborated with former colleagues and international artists during his years in Paris.
 Although these efforts sustained his influence, African Jazz never fully regained the cohesion or dominance of its pre-1963 era.